Lovette-Duke/alx-system_engineering-devops/0x00-shell_basics/README.md

 Advanced Tasks
 15. This task "Let’s move" is in the script 100-lets_move.
 16. This task "Clean Emacs" is in the script 101-clean_emacs.
+17. This task "Tree" is in the script 102-tree.